Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/frightening-flights/rules/_index.md

 {{< rules-example id="naivigation-setup" >}}

+{{% rules-double-view src="setup.webp" alt="Example of how to setup the game." split="leftheavy" %}}

-Alternatvely, manually do the setup as follows.
+Alternatively, manually do the setup as follows.

-* Create a deck of 25 tiles, including 5 airports.
+* Create a deck of 25 tiles, including 5 Airports and the Starting Tile.
 * Randomly place these in a 5x5 grid.
-* Place the vehicle on the first non-airport tile (oriented randomly).
+* Place the vehicle on the starting tile (oriented randomly).

 Grab all **Elevation Cards** and place them in numeric order (low to high).
 This is the "Elevation Deck".
 It represents the current altitude of your plane.
-Remove cards from the top until it shows the same elevation as your starting tile.
+Start at the same elevation as your starting tile.

+The elevation of a _map tile_ is given by the number of triangles in the corners.
+The elevation for a specific _terrain_ (grass, forest, ...) is always the same.

+{{% /rules-double-view %}}

 <div class="rulebook-shared-rule">
 Combine the default Vehicle Cards with the specific Vehicle Cards for this game.
 Shuffle and place as a FACEUP draw pile.
 Each player draws 3 of these to hold in their hand.